helminvader/invaderware/README.md

 some scripts included in this scripthub are not made by me. ( some are )

-the scripthub itself has a whitelist so add me on discord if you are interested "@observehere" but this repository only focusses on the scripts i make myself instead of the scripthub i mentioned
+the scripthub itself has a whitelist so add me on discord if you are interested "@observehere" but this repository only focuses on the scripts i make myself instead of the scripthub i mentioned

 DISCORD SERVER: https://discord.gg/BcFGcMAXwj